 HOLDING TIME OF EMD

-The EMD shall be kept on hold for a period of 45 days beyond bid validity period of days.
+The EMD should be valid for a period of 45 days beyond bid validity period of days.
 Should it become necessary to extend the validity of the bids and the bid Securities, UPMSCL shall request in writing all those who submitted bids for such extension before the expiry date.
-Therefore bidder shall have the right to refuse to grant such extension without forfeiting their bid securities.
+Therefore, bidder shall have the right to refuse to grant such extension without forfeiting their bid securities.
 The bidders, who refuse to grant the UPMSCL request for an extension of the validity of their bids and bid securities, will have their bid securities returned to them.
 They shall be deemed to have waived their right to further participate in that bidding process.

 FORFEITURE OF EMD